 One thing is certain, without a Google My Business (GMB) listing, you’ll never appear on Google’s local packs.
 That’s right.
 The answer to the question “why doesn’t your business rank in local search” may very well be that you have a subpar Google My Business listing.
 Google displays sites in the local three-pack entirely from GMB listings.
 That also means that Google generates them differently than organic search results.
 Ranking well in organic results does not mean that your business will rank well in the local packs.
 For a more in-depth look at how Google My Business can factor into your search result rankings, check out our blog post on GMB and how it contributes to SEO.

-Claim Your Business on Google My Business: This will be the very first and most important step you will want to take towards ranking in local packs.
+Claim Your Business on Google My Business: This will be the first and most important step you will want to rank in local packs.

 Be sure that there are no inconsistencies between your Google My Business listing and information on your page or other listing sites.
 For example, let’s say you list your business “Fresno DUI Lawyer: Ken Smith Attorney at Law” in your GMB.
 But, the URL and name on your website are actually “Ken Smith Attorney at Law,” Google will often see all those extra words in your GMB listing as spam keywords.
 If Google thinks you’re spamming and attempting to manipulate search results, it will negatively impact your chance at ranking in Local Packs.